ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 The network topology can be visualized in *Annex A*.

 We create the network with a python script available in *Annex B*.

+### Host Configuration

+We then want to make some hosts intentionally vulnerable to be compromised.

+On one host, we will install a vulnerable web application (DVWA - Damn Vulnerable Web Application) to demonstrate how an RFI vulnerability can be exploited to compromise a host.
+We can use the script in

+On the other host, we will install an SSH server with a weak password to demonstrate how a dictionary attack can compromise a host.

+The installation scripts are available in *Annex B*.

 ## Monitoring Tools